NTUDevSoc/Asset-Pack/README.md

-# DevSoc Logos Collection
+# DevSoc Assets Pack
-This repository contains all iterations of the DevSoc logo; including those used for specific events
+This repository contains all iterations of the DevSoc logo and other assets used by the society; including those used for specific events